 - We don’t tend to slather on moisturiser as thoroughly as we would when we apply a separate SPF and we don’t regularly top it up throughout the day as this can leave skin looking and feeling greasy.
 This means we’re probably applying too thin a layer for it to be effective enough as an SPF, not keeping ourselves protected all day long and potentially removing it completely as the moisturiser is generally not water-resistant.

-Our view is that it is best to use an SPF on its own.
-A separate SPF is designed to do one thing – protect the skin from UVA and UVB rays.
 It works in tandem with the other products in your routine but focuses on keeping the skin safe from the sun.
 Massage in your moisturiser, let it do its job by soaking into the skin and then apply the separate SPF.
 The minerals will act as a shield and sit on top of the skin reflecting UV rays off the surface.

 You can also use it over your face oil if you want to skip the moisturiser one day.
 Face oils also have a primary job to do – they hydrate, nourish, protect and support the regeneration of the skin.
 They provide a source of antioxidants, fatty acids and vitamins, help the skin retain moisture, stimulate cells in the epidermis, repair the skin barrier, increase levels of collagen and elastin, and support a soft and smooth complexion.